cgaebel/NewLang/README.markdown

     * Block comments are nice!
     * Choosing one will be a bitch.

+_ben: For me, block comments are only useful when temporarily removing code.
+Perhaps we should have a different language feature for that._

 "void" is often used simply as a compensation for a mediocre type system.
 Can this be eliminated?

 _clark: I don't think so.
 How do we define 'no return value'?_
+_ben: Agreed, though maybe change the keyword.
+What about void*?_

 Operator overloading should be a language feature.